Shelley Duncan: Cleveland Indians

 On January 4, 2010, Duncan signed a contract with the Cleveland Indians.
 He began the season with the Triple-A Columbus Clippers.

 The Indians designated Duncan for assignment on August 29, 2012.
 In 81 games with the club during the 2012 season, he hit .203 with 11 home runs and 31 RBIs.

 Tampa Bay Rays

 On January 22, 2013, Duncan signed a minor league deal with the Tampa Bay Rays.
 He was designated for assignment on April 30, 2013.
 He declared free agency on October 11.

 Arizona Diamondbacks

 On January 24, 2014, Duncan signed a minor league deal with the Arizona Diamondbacks.

 Cincinnati Reds

 Duncan signed a minor league deal with the Cincinnati Reds in May 2014.
 Duncan was released by the Reds on June 18, 2014.

 Coaching career

+Arizona Diamondbacks

-On January 7, 2015, Duncan was announced as the new manager for the Arizona Diamondbacks Short Season-A Affiliate, Hillsboro Hops of the Northwest League.
-On February 6, 2017, Duncan was named the manager of the Diamondbacks Class-A Advanced affiliate, Visalia Rawhide.
-Duncan was the manager of the Diamondbacks AA-Affiliate, the Jackson Generals, for the 2018 season.
-They won the 2018 Southern League Championship.
+On January 7, 2015, Duncan was announced as the new manager for the Arizona Diamondbacks' Low-A affiliate, the Hillsboro Hops of the Northwest League.
+On February 6, 2017, Duncan was named the manager of the Diamondbacks' High-A affiliate, the Visalia Rawhide.
+Duncan was the manager of the Diamondbacks' Double-A affiliate, the Jackson Generals, for the 2018 season.
+They subsequently won the 2018 Southern League Championship.